Rucaparib + Pembrolizumab for Lung Cancer

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are on daily corticosteroids greater than 10mg of prednisone (or its equivalent), you would be excluded from the study.

-How is the drug combination of Rucaparib and Pembrolizumab unique for lung cancer treatment?
+What evidence suggests that the combination of Rucaparib and Pembrolizumab might be an effective treatment for lung cancer?

 Angel Qin | Faculty | Michigan Medicine